pkulkarnucsd/scRNA-seq-analysis/README.md

 This project demonstrates single-cell RNA-seq analysis using Cromwell with WDL, analyzing BALF samples from a healthy control, and patients with mild and severe Covid 19.
 The workflow is defined in the `scWDL.wdl` file and can be executed with the provided `inputs.json` file.

+This project also demonstrates use of Github to
+ - Create a feature branch
+ - Make updates in the branch
+ - Merge the branch back to the main

 ## Files:
 - `scRNA_seq_analysis.R`: R script for analyzing single-cell RNA-seq data.
 - `scWDL.wdl`: Workflow description file for Cromwell.